Sammy Leung: Life and career

-Leung was raised in Kwai Shing Estate, and received his secondary education at St. Stephen's College and La Salle College, graduating with a score of 25 (1A5B) in the HKCEE.
+Leung was raised in Kwai Shing Estate since from 4 to 15 years old, and received his secondary education at St. Stephen's College and La Salle College, graduating with a score of 25 (1A5B) in the HKCEE.
 He graduated from Chinese University of Hong Kong's School of Journalism and Communication.
 He was invited to be a lecturer at his alma mater, teaching radio production and media studies, until he left in 2006 to pursue his radio career further.

 Leung tried out to become a DJ for Commercial Radio when he was studying at the New Asia College of the Chinese University of Hong Kong.
 Though also working part-time, he became a DJ, taking the name Kelvin at first.
 He then used his own English name and converted it to a Chinese translation as his DJ name, Sammy (森美).

 A few years into his DJ career, he was paired with Kitty Yuen (Also known as Yuen Siu Yi or Siu Yi), and they are still partners.
 One of Leung's other radio shows not hosted with Siu Yi is Sammy Moving, co-hosted by Leo Chim, Ah So, Marco, and later Seven Luk (Chan Keung).

 Leung co-hosted the show Minutes to Fame (Season 3) with Miriam Yeung, and starred in a Hong Kong movie Breeze of July with Monie Tung in 2007, the Opening Film of the 2007 Hong Kong Asian Film Festival.

 In 2008, he presented his own talk show, The Show Must Go Wrong, at the Hong Kong International Trade and Exhibition Centre's Star Hall.
 As of 2008 he was the primary spokesperson for the Vita Green product Vita Hair.
 In 2009, he partnered with Stephen Chan Chi-wan to host a multimedia show Ten Man Lane.

 In 2010, Leung started co-hosting (with Kristal Tin) the second season of the singing competition The Voice on TVB.

 In 2017, Leung publicly supported John Tsang's election campaign for chief executive.